Skip to main content

 sudo apt install rocos-agent-plugin-ros2-$ROS_DISTRO

-Where $ROS_DISTRO could be eloquent, foxy, galactic, or humble.
+Where $ROS_DISTRO could be foxy, galactic, humble, iron or jazzy.
 The Debian packages are available for amd46 and arm64 architectures.

 Data Model